johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Similarly, I like to increase the **Color Contrast** to about 0.400 as well as my default setting.
-Some games look quite nice with the contrast cranked up almost to the max, while some look completely fine at near zero --- just like on real hardware.
+Some games look quite nice with the contrast cranked up almost to the max, while some look completely fine at near zero---just like on real hardware.

 The almost homeopathic **Color Brightness** boost of 1.023 helps regain some of